This page describes how to use VPC Service Controls to set up a user-managed notebooks instance within a service perimeter.

 If you want to use Container Registry within your service perimeter, follow these steps for configuring your DNS entries and service perimeter.

-Use a shared VPC
+Use Shared VPC

 Access your user-managed notebooks instance